Anemia: symptoms, treatment, prevention

 This disease is often observed in avid donors.
 Some are of the opinion that even menstruation can lead to anemia.

-To the above reasons, it is worth adding an unbalanced diet and cases when the process of iron absorption is disrupted in the body.
-Lack of iron in the diet, constant malnutrition, especially with regard to diets, high levels of sugar and fat are a risk factor.
-This approach of pregnant women leads to the fact that the disease is transmitted to the baby.
-In especially critical cases, anemia leads to premature birth and other sad outcomes.
+To the above reasons it is worth adding an unbalanced diet and cases when the process of iron absorption in the body is disrupted.
+Lack of iron in the diet, constant malnutrition, especially when it comes to diets, high levels of sugar and fat are a risk factor.
+This approach of pregnant women leads to the disease being transmitted to the baby.
+In particularly critical cases, anemia leads to premature birth and other sad results.

-The exact cause of the onset of the disease can only be established by a specialist, after a series of studies.
+The exact cause of the disease can only be determined by a specialist after a series of studies.

 Pernicious anemia

-Translated from Latin, the word "perniciosis" means disastrous, dangerous.
+Translated from Latin, the word “perniciosis” means disastrous, dangerous.
 This type of anemia is characterized by a lack of vitamin B12 in the body.
 Such malignant anemia primarily negatively affects the functioning of the bone marrow and tissues of the nervous system.
-The main cause of pernicious anemia is the high content of immature megaloblasts (precursors of erythrocytes) in the bone marrow.
-Even if the diet contains enough vitamin B12 and folic acid, the body's absorption function may be impaired.
+The main cause of pernicious anemia is the high content of immature megaloblasts (red blood cell precursors) in the bone marrow.
+Even if there is enough vitamin B12 and folic acid in the diet, the body's absorption function may be impaired.

 - stomach cancer;